 2 fire extinguishers, in saloon and galley, + a third in engine bay.

-Totally stunning yacht suitable for cruising or racing.
-Widely admired.
-Very smart interior.
+Totally stunning yacht suitable for cruising or racing, Widely admired.
+I loved the size of the cockpit and very smart interior.
 Same owner for last 23 years.
-The condition of the wood appeared to me to be outstanding, I love the size of the cockpit.
-Ashore in Gosport, Hampshire.
+The condition of the wood appeared to me to be outstanding, however a recent yacht condition survey recorded wear to the teak planking.
 Owner tells me this yacht was a survivor of the stormy 1979 Fastnet Race.
 The author of the book Fastnet 79, (Len Gardner), was sailing on this yacht during the race.

 Classic 1970’s Cruiser Racer, varnished mahogany topsides, lead fin keel, rudder on skeg, 7 berths, roller reefing No2 jib + 10 further racing sails.
 Twin spinnaker poles.
 Beta Marine 28 hp engine, installed 2002.
 Folding propeller.
 Stainless steel fuel tank.